Former Officer Pleads Guilty in the Fatal Shooting of Walter Scott

 A former South Carolina police officer pleaded guilty Tuesday to violating the civil rights of Walter Scott when he fatally shot the unarmed black motorist in the back in April 2015 in North Charleston.

 Michael Slager faced state and federal charges in connection with the fatal shooting of Scott shortly after he pulled the motorist over at a traffic stop.
 The incident was captured almost entirely on video, which showed Scott running away before being shot in the back five times.
-Slager’s previous trial—in which he faced murder and manslaughter charges—ended in a mistrial, but he still faced federal charges of violating Scott’s civil rights.
+Slager testified during his trial that Scott had taken his Taser from him during the encounter, prompting him to feel “total fear.”
+The case—in which Slager faced murder and manslaughter charges—ended in a mistrial, but he still faced federal charges of violating Scott’s civil rights.

 “We hope that Michael’s acceptance of responsibility will help the Scott family as they continue to grieve their loss,” Andrew Savage, Slager’s attorney, said Tuesday ahead of the guilty plea.